Hierarchical Topological States without Dimension Reduction: Topology of the One-Dimensional Second-Hierarchical-Level Unit Cell

 where $C$ is the closed contour with $\abs{z}=1$ winding from $-\pi$ to $\pi$ in the counter-clockwise direction.
 Using the residue theorem, we can obtain the solutions of Eqn.~\ref{S_W_contour} by comparing the poles determined by $\abs{A}$ with $\abs{z}$, which gives:

-Since whether the poles are located in the positive or negative $x-$axis does not affect the winding number solution, the only term in the expression of $A$ that determines whether the pole is located within $\abs{z}=1$ is $\left(\frac{c_1}{c_2}\right)^{\frac{D}{2}-d}$.
-Thus, solutions of $W$ are reduced to
+Since whether the poles are located in the positive or negative $x-$axis does not affect the winding number solution, the only term in the expression of $A$ that determines whether the pole is located within $\abs{z}=1$ is $\abs{A}=\left(\frac{c_1}{c_2}\right)^{D-2d}$, which we will later refer to as the \textit{conditioning coefficient}.
+Thus, solutions of $W$ are reduced to:

-This final expression of the winding number $W$ suggests its dependence on both the 1st-OUC spring arrangement near the boundaries of the 2nd-OUC, $i.e.$, the relative values of $c_1$ and $c_2$, and the relative distance between the two first-order topological interfaces, $d$, with respect to the size of the 2nd-OUC, $D$.
+This final expression of the winding number $W$ suggests its dependence on both the spring arrangement near the boundaries of the 2nd-HL unit cell, $i.e.$, the relative values of $c_1$ and $c_2$, and the relative distance between the two 1st-HL domain walls, $d$, with respect to the size of the 2nd-HL cell size, $D$.